Acanguven/node-docker-multi-stage-pipeline/README.md

 One of the challenges facing Nodejs developers is providing a reliable build, test, prepare for production pipeline.

 To solve this issue we use Docker multi-stage pipeline.
-Checkout [Dockerfile](./Dockerfile) for better understanding
+Check out [Dockerfile](./Dockerfile) for better understanding

 ## [Multi-stage pipeline](./Dockerfile)
 ### no-cache run